Jessica Jones: Creation

 Jessica Jones debuted in the Marvel MAX imprint series Alias in November 2001.
 The character and series were created by writer Brian Michael Bendis and artist Michael Gaydos.
-While Jones was created in 2001, she was retroactively established to have appeared earlier: in Alias #22, it is revealed that Jones appears just off-panel in the events of Amazing Fantasy #15, the first appearance of Spider-Man, and Bendis's New Avengers #51 retroactively establishes her to have first appeared in Amazing Spider-Man #4 (June 1963) as an originally unnamed classmate of Peter Parker.
+While Jones was created in 2001, she was retroactively established to have appeared earlier: in Alias #22, it is revealed that Jones appears just off-panel in the events of Amazing Fantasy #15, the first appearance of Spider-Man, and Bendis's story in The Amazing Spider-Man #601 retroactively establishes her to have first appeared in The Amazing Spider-Man #4 (June 1963) as an unnamed classmate of Peter Parker.
 Alias ran for 28 issues from 2001 to 2004, with most covers drawn by David W. Mack.
 After the end of the series, Jones and other characters from the series moved to Bendis' subsequent series, The Pulse.
-In a 2005 interview, Bendis claimed "Originally, Alias was going to star Jessica Drew, but it became something else entirely.
+In a 2005 interview, Bendis revealed that "Originally, Alias was going to star Jessica Drew, but it became something else entirely.
 Which is good, because had we used Jessica, it would have been off continuity and bad storytelling."
 Previously, Bendis commented: